Stan Freberg: Oregon! Oregon!

 In 1958, the Oregon Centennial Commission, under the sponsorship of Blitz-Weinhard Brewing Company, hired Freberg to create a musical to celebrate Oregon's one-hundredth birthday.

 The result was Oregon!
 Oregon!
 A Centennial Fable in Three Acts.
 Recorded at Capitol in Hollywood, it was released during the Oregon Centennial in 1959 as a 12″ vinyl LP album.
 Side one featured two versions of an introduction by Freberg (billed as "Stan Freberg, Matinee Idol"), with the second version including a few words from the president of Blitz-Weinhard Co.
 This was followed by the show itself, which runs for 21 minutes.
 Side two includes separate individual versions of each of the featured songs, including several variations on the title piece, Oregon!
 Oregon!

 Fifty years later, as Oregon approached its Sesquicentennial, an updated version was prepared by Freberg and the Portland band Pink Martini as part of a signature series of performances throughout the state.
-Pink Martini toured the state and performed four regional performances in the northern, southern and central areas of Oregon in August and September 2009.
-This was made possible by a grant from the Kinsman Foundation for a $40,000 launch of Pink Martini's Oregon!
-Oregon!
-2009 with Freberg.